wrench-project/simcal/README.md

 # About
 Simcal is a simulation calibration framework for calibrating arbitrary simulators using arbitrary optimization algorithms.

-Simcal provides a `Simulator` wrapper that provides a standardized way for a calibrator to call an arbitrary simulator.
-This wrapper takes a parameter to run the simulator with, and then returns a value representing the quality of that set of parameters.
-Generally this is based on the loss compared to some Ground-truth data, but the details are left to the implementer.
+Simcal provides a `Simulator` wrapper that provides a standardized way to invoke an arbitrary simulator.
+This wrapper takes a set of parameter values that instantiate the simulator's behavior, invokes the instantiated simulator one one or more input, and then returns a value that represents the simulation accuracy/quality that was achieved using these parameter values.
+This value is typically based on some notion of loss when compared to some ground-truth data (the details of which are left to the implementer).

-Simcal also provides a `Calibrator` class that can be used to implement a calibration algorithm.
-This Calibrator is expected to call the provided `Simulator` several times with different parameter values and return the parameters with the best simulator quality (lowest loss).
-Calibrators are expected to use the provided Parameter to determine the range and distribution for each parameter to provide to the `Simulator`.
+Simcal also provides a `Calibrator` class that can be used to calibrate a simulator using some optimization algorithm.
+A `Calibrator` is expected to call a `Simulator` wrapper several times with different parameter values and return the parameter values that lead to the best results (lowest loss).
+A calibrator is provided specifications that, for each `Parameter`, define a type, a value range, and  a distribution.

-Additionally simcal provides helpful utilities for parallelizing the calibration process such as an `Environment` for managing temporary files and a `Coordinator` for managing parallelism.
+Additionally Simcal provides helpful utilities, such as an `Environment` for managing temporary files and command-line invocations, and a `Coordinator` for managing parallelism.

 # Installation instructions

 This package can be installed using `pip install .`.
 Alternatively, you can set it manually up in a virtual environment using the `setup.sh` script.

 # Example Usage
-The examples directory contains some examples of how to use the framework.
-For a more in-dept walkthrough see [examples/walkthrough/walkthrough.md](examples/walkthrough/walkthrough.md) or download the [interactive jupyter notebook](examples/walkthrough/walkthrough.ipynb).
+The `examples/` directory contains examples simulators and calibrators for these simulators.
+A complete walkthrough is provided in [examples/walkthrough/walkthrough.md](examples/walkthrough/walkthrough.md), and can be downloaded as an [interactive jupyter notebook](examples/walkthrough/walkthrough.ipynb).